albertwidi/go-project-example/README.md

 Worse, some projects might use the state for configuration.
 When the configuration is gated by the environment state.
 It might introduce another problem, because configuration for each environment might have different parameters and value.

-For example in configuration with spec `project.{environment_name}.config.toml`:
+For example, in configuration with spec `project.{environment_name}.config.toml`:

 - project.dev.config.toml
 - project.staging.config.toml
 - project.production.config.toml

-The approach above usually used to address different configuration needs in each environment.
-When database configuration is totally different from `dev` and other environment, doing some migration and some configuration is no longer needed, or special configuration that only exists within an environment.
+The approach above usually used to address different configuration needs in each environments.
+When database configuration is totally different from `dev` and other environment, doing some migration and some configuration is no longer needed, or special configuration that only exists within them.
 This all valid use-cases and the given solution works.
-Until the configuration is become too long and different for each environments, and turning to problems for the maintainers.
+Until the configuration is become too long and different for each environments, and turning into problems for the maintainers.

 As sometimes we need to run with some special configuration in non-production or in production environment, this might be able to achieved by using the combination of flags and configuration-file.
 Value from flags and configuration is more clear and straightforward than `IsEnvrionment`, and can be used to check whether we have the right design choices, do we have too many hacks?
 Why?
-For whatever reason, the flags/configuration between environments should stay the same, to maintain program consistency.
+For whatever reason, the flags/configuration variables between environments should stay the same, to maintain consistency.

 But, in the end, it depends on each project policies and governance.